opstrace/opstrace/.github/ISSUE_TEMPLATE/2-proposal.md

 ---

-:stop: Your issue may already be reported!
-Please search on the [issue tracker](../) before creating one.
+:stop_sign: Your issue may already be reported!
+Please search the open issues before creating  a new one.

 ## Current Behavior / Proposed Behavior
 <!--- Explain the difference in system behavior, ideally from the user's point of view -->